Finding Eigenvalues the Rupert Way: A numerical example

 which is equivalent to the operator $\mathcal{L}_\xi(p) = p_{\xi\xi} + f'(u(\xi))p$.
 The eigenvalues/vectors for the asymptotic system are of the form

-Take the contour $K$ to be the circle of radius $.1$ about the origin.
+Take the contour $K$ to be a circle of radius $0.1$ about the origin in the complex plane.
 In the figures below we plot the building of the geometric phase versus the integration interval in $\xi$.
-By discretizing the contour $K$ into $10,000$ even steps, we compute the geometric phase of the forward integrated loop of eigenvectors in equation \ref{eq:reacdiffunstab} with two different scalings from $\xi=-11$ to $\xi =11$; for each point in $K$, the initial condition is integrated forward in $\xi$ and the equation (\ref{eq:geometricphase}) is computed, with the tangent vector approximated with the difference
+By discretizing the contour $K$ into $10,000$ even steps, we compute the geometric phase of the forward integrated loop of eigenvectors in equation (\ref{eq:reacdiffunstab}) from $\xi=-11$ to $\xi =11$ with two different scalings.
+For each point $\lambda\in K$, the initial condition is integrated forward in $\xi$ and the equation (\ref{eq:computephase}) is computed, with the derivative approximated with the difference

-The geometric phase remains close to zero until it experiences a transition to the multiplicity of the eigenvalue; this representative example highlights the dependence of the phase calculation not on $\xi$ being ``close'' to $\infty$ but to reach the threshold of a change of modes.

-\\\\ In the left figure we take the eigenvectors in equation (\ref{eq:reacdiffunstab}) exactly as our initial conditions, but on the right we instead scale our initial condition by the factor $\frac{1}{\lambda}$.
-Over the contour $K$, this will \textbf{not} be compatible with the construction in Alexander, Gardner, Jones \cite{AGJ1990} as there is a pole enclosed at $0$.
-Trying to extend this loop of eigenvectors over $K^\circ$ would be tantamount to scaling a fiber by $\infty$.
-Interestingly the phase calculation and pattern of transition persists, but the phase plot is translated by the count of the pole.
-Scaling the eigenvector loop by a factor of $\lambda$, this reference path will \textbf{not} be compatible with the construction in \cite{AGJ1990} as there is a zero enclosed by the contour at $0$.
-In this case, not pictured, the pattern is simply translated up by $1$, the order of the zero.
+The geometric phase experiences a transition near $\xi=0$ in these two examples.
+Hence, the phase calculation need not be performed for $\xi$ ``close'' to $+\infty$, but simply past a threshold where the change of phase occurs.
+In the left figure we take the eigenvectors in equation (\ref{eq:reacdiffunstab}) exactly as our initial conditions, but on the right we instead scale our initial condition by the factor $\frac{1}{\lambda}$, so there is a pole enclosed at $0$.
+In the degenerate case on the right, the geometric phase of the initial condition is $-1$, and thus we recover the phase profile translated by the index of the degeneracy.

-\section{Discussion}
+Although in the above \textbf{non-degenerate} example, the initial geometric phase is zero, it need not be so in general.
+The contour $K$ defined as the circle with center at $0.1$ and radius $1$ nears $\lambda=-1$, where $A_{\infty}(\lambda)$ is singular; we discretize this contour into $20,000$ even steps and compute the geometric phase of non-degenerate initial conditions evolved as in the previous example.
+For this contour, the geometric phase of the non-degenerate initial conditions in equation (\ref{eq:reacdiffunstab}) has a different profile, beginning with phase greater zero and terminating with phase greater than the eigenvalue count.

+This specific example demonstrates the necessity of the \textbf{relative phase} formulation; in this system with symmetric asymptotic conditions, the relative phase may be formulated as

+because the reference paths may be chosen $X^-(\lambda) = X^+(\lambda)$.
+We plot the relative phase as the terminal geometric phase minus the initial geometric phase; here the relative phase transitions between zero and the eigenvalue count as expected.
+This second example also demonstrates the non-uniform nature of the phase transition---additional numerical experiments and discussion on the phase transition in the linearization about waves, with application to the Hocking-Stewartson pulse solution of the complex Ginzburg-Landau equation, are given by Grudzien \cite{grudzien-hocking-stewartson}.

+\subsection{Discussion}